diqube/diqube/docs/OperatingCluster.md

 [DiqubeServletConfig](https://github.com/diqube/diqube/tree/master/diqube-ui/src/main/java/org/diqube/ui/DiqubeServletConfig.java).
 There is currently one **mandatory** key: `diqube.ticketPublicKeyPem`.

 `diqube.ticketPublicKeyPem` points to a file containing a public RSA key in OpenSSL PEM format.
 Note that this needs to be the public key of the private/public key pair that is configured for diqube-servers under `ticketRsaPrivateKeyPemFile`.
+Note that the UI though must only get the public key configured, not the private one.
+This is because the UI itself will never sign its own Tickets, but will only just validate ones signed by diqube-server.
+Therefore it is a configuration error to provide a pem file to the UI that contains a private key.
+Extract the public key from a file that contains a private/public key pair with `openssl rsa -in private.pem -pubout -out public.pem`.

 To be able to provide these configuration properties, deployment to Tomcat should be done using a context xml file.
 Use and adjust the following example file and copy it into Tomcats `conf/Catalina/localhost` directory: [tomcat-sample-context.xml](tomcat-sample-context.xml).
 Be sure to name the file just like the context-path you want the app to be available at.